How Hard is It to Learn Japanese?

 Top Tips For Learning Japanese

-Decide what you’d like to successfully learn – several words, a number of phrases, enough to get by, total fluency – and when you’d like to achieve that by.
-That’s the first step, and now you have something to work towards!
+First, decide what you’d like to learn, whether that is several words, a number of phrases, enough to get by, or total fluency, and when you’d like to achieve that by.
+Now you have something to work toward.

 Even if you just spend five minutes a day learning a couple of new words or working on your reading and writing skills with an app or online tutorial, you’re slowly embedding and consolidating your knowledge.

-It helps if you happen to know a fluent Japanese speaker!
-Don’t worry if you don’t – just the motivation that you and a friend or family member, even a stranger online can provide is enough to encourage you to keep going.
+It helps if you happen to know a fluent Japanese speaker.
+Don’t worry if you don’t - just the motivation that you and a buddy can provide is enough to encourage you to keep going.

 There are plenty of great online Japanese tutors to help you learn Japanese.
 An online tutor will help you to improve your Japanese speaking.